secretstartups/handbook/people-group/learning-and-development/learning-initiatives/slack-training/index.html.md

 Here's what to expect in the Slack training:

-1. After signing up, you'll be added to a training cohort Slack group and the [#slack-training Slack channel](https://app.slack.com/client/T02592416/C02MX7LTXK9/thread/G018JT50VH7-1641496150.005700).
+1. After signing up, you'll be added to a training cohort Slack group and the [#slack-training](https://app.slack.com/client/T02592416/C02MX7LTXK9) Slack channel.
 The current goal is to run at least one cohort per month.
 1. The training will run for 10 business days
-1. Each day, you'll get one Slack group ping with your daily task instructions, posted publically to the [#slack-training channel](https://app.slack.com/client/T02592416/C02MX7LTXK9/thread/G018JT50VH7-1641496150.005700)
+1. Each day, you'll get one Slack group ping with your daily task instructions, posted publicly to the [#slack-training channel](https://app.slack.com/client/T02592416/C02MX7LTXK9/thread/G018JT50VH7-1641496150.005700)
 1. Messages will be scheduled by the L&D team and are triggered to send at 3pm UTC

 ### Topics Covered